 Research Profitable Keywords

 After deciding on the focus for your site, look for keywords that people use when searching for content related to your topic.
 These keywords will help you get relevant traffic.
 And make it easier for advertisers to find you and place ads on your site.
 And make sure that your content is interesting enough to keep those readers clicking on your ads.
-Remember, when using Google AdSense, your goal is to get as many clicks as possible from your AdSense ads so that you can maximize your earnings from these clicks.
+Remember, when using CPC in google Adsense, your goal is to get as many clicks as possible from your AdSense ads so that you can maximize your earnings from these clicks.

 Ads Placement in Website or Blog